anyc/steam-overlay/README.md

 -----

 * Include this overlay with [Layman](http://www.gentoo.org/proj/en/overlays/userguide.xml) and the following command `layman -a steam`
+* Choose if you want to use the official Steam runtime or system libraries by en-/disabling the `steamruntime` use flag (see "Notes for
+AMD64")
 * Emerge `steam-meta` ebuild
 * Start the client by executing `steam`

 Notes for AMD64
 ---------------

-This overlay depends on the split multilib packages that (partially) replace the emul-linux-x86* packages ([background](http://kicherer.org/joomla/index.php/en/blog/liste/29-transition-of-emul-packages-to-true-multilib)).
+If you disable `steamruntime`, our ebuilds depend on the split multilib packages that (partially) replace the emul-linux-x86* packages
+([background](http://kicherer.org/joomla/index.php/en/blog/liste/29-transition-of-emul-packages-to-true-multilib)).
 In order to use them, you have to unmask certain ebuilds and enable the ```abi_x86_32``` use flag.
 For convenience, we provide the multilib-keywords file that can be placed in the ```/etc/portage/package.keywords/``` directory.
 For recent packages, you also have to add